Subscribe to our

 if you are able to buy at home.

 ENSURE YOUR CRAMPONS FIT whichever system you are using.
-Grivel G12's and the latest Petzl's with the plastic strap system for heel and toe fit big boots well and are simple to put on.
+Grivel G12's with an long extension bar and the latest Petzl's with the plastic strap system for heel and toe fit big boots well and are simple to put on.

 2x brand new thick socks for the summit attempt, these should be mainly wool.
-One pair for using, one for backup.
-I don't recommend liner socks but if you do prefer them then Merino wool seem best.
+One pair for wearing to the summit, one for backup.
+I don't recommend liner socks but if you do prefer them then merino wool seems best.

 There are more and more solutions to help keep your feet warm.
 It is unusual to get frostbite in Millet Everest boots but you feet definitely get very cold.
 The electric systems seem a hassle but are probably the most effective, see Explorers Web.
 I have used chemical warmers (see Wikipedia) and have had hit and miss results.
 Sometimes they have activated, other times not.

-ABC-North Col (7000m): when there's no wind and the sun is shining a thermal top is enough, backed up by a fleece or light down jacket for rest stops.
-When the wind picks up or the sun goes the temperature drops dramatically, have plenty of insulation handy.
+5700-7100m: you are climbing at the beginning or end of summer and mostly it is not particularly cold during the day in the sun.
+When there's no wind and the sun is shining a thermal top is enough, backed up by a fleece or light down jacket for rest stops and a windproof breathable jacket for when the wind picks up.
+When the sun goes the temperature drops dramatically.

-Face mask, breath warmer - cold air coughs can become debilitating and investing in some sort of face mask is essential.
++- a face mask-breath warmer is optional - cold air coughs can become debilitating and investing in some sort of face mask or buff is essential.
 A buff and either a thin balaclava or balaclava with mesh for the mouth is the minimum but there are better products such as the Psolar range, the BX Balaclava or the more versatile Psolar LX Lightweight Facemask.

 + collapsible trekking poles, eg the Black Diamond range (some people prefer to use only one; that is OK)

-+ light ice axe.
-There are a couple of steep sections, both ice and rock, but it is better to go light than technical.
++ light ice axe although there are steep sections on most mountains there are fixed ropes and so it is better to go light than technical.

-+ light harness (Black Diamond Couloir is good, but there are others), jumar, belay device (ATC, figure of 8 etc, what ever you are familiar with and can be used in 'no brain' mode)
++ belay device - ATC, figure of 8 etc, what ever you are familiar with and can be used in "no brain'"mode

-+ 2x locking karabiners, several plain karabiners, 1x prusik cord to complement your jumar, safety sling and 1x long prusik cord.
++ 2x locking karabiners, several plain karabiners, safety sling, 1x long prusik cord to complement your jumar or 2x prusiks (1x long, 1x short).

 the range eg